Updated: EEOC Issues ADA and Title VII Guidance for Employers on COVID-19

 - Employers may ask employees with disabilities to request accommodations that they believe they may need when the workplace reopens.
 Employers should not postpone making a decision on an accommodation that will not be needed until an employee returns to the workplace (after teleworking ends), but rather should begin discussing the request now in an effort to acquire the information needed to make a decision.
 However, an employer may prioritize requests for accommodations that are needed while teleworking.

-- Temporary reasonable accommodations are permissible, and employers may shorten the interactive process.
+- The guidance clarifies that in light of the pandemic, some employers may choose to forgo or shorten the exchange of information between an employer and an employee known as the “interactive process” in order to grant an accommodation request.
 In addition, when government restrictions change, or are partially or fully lifted, the need for accommodations may also change.
 This may result in more requests for short-term accommodations.
 Employers may wish to adapt the interactive process – and devise end dates for the accommodation – to suit changing circumstances based on public health directives.